Choopyplz/warpfighter/README.md

 In the screenshot gallery, any image that is selected with a click is designated as id="selectedImage" under the parent div id="popup".
 The image is loaded onto the popup container that is positioned above the site, and then has it's position transformed to "0" from "-100%", and the container fills the page with the image displaying as large as possible at the current resolution.
 When you click anywhere on the container/image, the const popup in JavaScript removes the image source and returns to its original position at translateY(-100%).

+>Create a form (such as a ‘Contact Us’ form), validate at least one field (ex: email is in the correct format) and then use that information on your page somehow.
+For example, display it back to the user on button click, or change a setting on the page based on a section.
+Having a form that does nothing on clicking Submit or that just refreshes the page is not enough - you must capture the value(s) of the form and use it somehow.

+I have a comment form at the bottom of the page that validates the email field in a simple way client-side.
+It captures the email and displays a "THANKS FOR YOUR FEEDBACK + email!" in text beneath the submit button.